Configuration Options#

 Mixed#

-mode, the device plugin reports all gpu’s under a name which matches its partition style.
+In mixed mode, the device plugin reports all gpu’s under a name which matches its partition style.

 This mode is supported for both homogeneous nodes and heterogeneous nodes